 Zoonosis is a disease that can be transmitted to humans from animals.
 Transmission occurs when an animal infected with bacteria, viruses, parasites, and fungi comes into contact with humans.

-The number of zoonotic diseases may increase as rates of worldwide travel, globalization of markets, and human destruction of animal habitat continue to rise.
+The number of zoonotic diseases may increase as rates of worldwide travel, globalization of markets, and the human destruction of animal habitats continue to rise.

 There are numerous modes of zoonotic disease transmission.
 Humans can become infected through a tick or mosquito bite, handling or eating undercooked or raw meat, or coming into contact with the blood, urine, or feces of an infected animal.

-Children under age 5, pregnant women, adults over age 65, and people with compromised immune systems are particularly susceptible to zoonotic diseases.
-Although there are animals all around us, there are a number of precautions a person can take to protect themselves.
+Children under the age of 5, pregnant women, adults over the age of 65, as well as people with compromised immune systems are particularly susceptible to zoonotic diseases.
+Although there are animals all around us, there are a number of precautions that a person can take to protect themselves.

-First, it is important to regularly use bug repellent containing 20% DEET to prevent mosquitoes and ticks from biting, and always check for ticks on the skin after spending time outside.
+First, it is important to regularly use bug repellent containing 20% N,N-Diethyl-meta-toluamide (DEET) to prevent mosquitoes and ticks from biting.
+It is also crucial to check for ticks on the skin after spending time outside.

 Zoonotic diseases are a worldwide public health risk.
-In developing countries, diseases such as malaria can greatly burden the public healthcare system and effect local economies.
-In addition, as food markets continue to globalize, food-born zoonotic diseases can limit agriculture, food production, and international trade agreements.
-Across the world, antibiotic resistance to bacterial diseases is becoming a new global health threat.
+In developing countries, diseases such as malaria can greatly burden the public healthcare system and affect local economies.
+In addition, as food markets continue to globalize, food-borne zoonotic diseases can limit agriculture, food production, and international trade agreements.

 Locally, veterinarians are required to report the incidence of some zoonotic diseases in order to limit or confine outbreaks.